shashihacks/OSCP-PWK/Security Insider Lab-2/task5/README.md

 __solution :__
 1. Combine static and dynamic analysis
 2. Run in isolated environments like virtual machines when using dynamic analysis
-3. Use sandboxe environments, for not being infected by the malware when analysing.
+3. Use sandbox environments, for not being infected by the malware when analysing.
 4. Try reversing the binary file before executing, for finding potential functionalities.
 5. Making use of disassemblers